Aly-ve/Gitpitch-slides/WhatIsVueJS/PITCHME.md

 @snap[east span-45]
 @ol[split-screen-list text-white](false)
 - Short presentation
-- architecture and components
+- Architecture and components
 - Community modules
 - When and why ?
-- A little applications ?
+- A little application ?
 - Some useful links
 @olend
 @snapend